martineastwood/penaltyblog/README.md

 ## Features

-- 🔄 **Streamline JSON Workflows with MatchFlow** – Process deeply nested football event data using a lazy, streaming pipeline built for JSON.
-Filter, select, flatten, join, group, and summarize large datasets — without loading everything into memory.
+- 🔄 **Streamline JSON Workflows with MatchFlow** – Process nested football data using a lazy, streaming pipeline built for JSON.
+Filter, select, flatten, join, group, and summarize large datasets without loading everything into memory.
 - 📊 **Model Matches Efficiently** – High-performance implementations of Poisson, Bivariate Poisson, Dixon-Coles, and other advanced statistical models, optimized with Cython for rapid analysis.
 - ⚽ **Scrape Data** – Collect match statistics from sources like FBRef, Understat, Club Elo, and Fantasy Premier League.
 - 💰 **Bet Smarter** – Precisely estimate probabilities for Asian handicaps, over/under totals, match outcomes, and more.